 - islands where different ocean currents converge.

-Why plastic pollution is your problem too
+Why plastic pollution is also your problem

 How you can help